BrandonRomano/static-lite/README.md

 The `sec/templates` file is the place where you generate any custom pages that aren't explicitly declared in the `src/html/pages` structure.

-If you note, this file has no extension.
-This is intentional, as there is no need mandate this file be written in any specific language.
-My example uses Node to prepare the data, and I use a [shebang](https://github.com/BrandonRomano/static-lite/blob/master/src/templates#L1) to denote my interpreter.

-This file is [passed the data](https://github.com/BrandonRomano/static-lite/blob/master/package.json#L46) that was output by the `data` file.
+This file is [passed the data](https://github.com/BrandonRomano/static-lite/blob/master/package.json#L51) that was output by the `data` file.

 ### src/assets

 The `src/assets` directory is the place where you would want to put your assets (think .jpg, .svg, etc).

-You can maintain any subfolder organization in this folder, as assets are [simply copied](https://github.com/BrandonRomano/static-lite/blob/master/package.json#L47) into the `public/assets` directory when compiled.
+You can maintain any subfolder organization in this folder, as assets are [simply copied](https://github.com/BrandonRomano/static-lite/blob/master/package.json#L52) into the `public/assets` directory when compiled.

 ### src/css

 The `src/css` directory is the place where we are going to store our stylus files.

-There must be an `index.styl` file present in this directory, as we are [specifically compiling that file](https://github.com/BrandonRomano/static-lite/blob/master/package.json#L43).
+There must be an `index.styl` file present in this directory, as we are [specifically compiling that file](https://github.com/BrandonRomano/static-lite/blob/master/package.json#L48).
 To have multiple stylus files, you must take advantage of Stylus's [@import or @require](http://stylus-lang.com/docs/import.html) feature.

 The `src/css/index.styl` file is compiled down to `public/index.css`.